Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions: Finite free multiplicative convolution

 Of course, if the $\mu$ and $\nu$ are compactly supported probability measures on $\mathbb{R}$ and the $p_d$ and $q_d$ are real-rooted, the convergence in moments can be turned into weak convergence of the empirical root distributions as stated in Theorem \ref{thm:weakconvergence}.

-\begin{proof}[Proof of Theorem \ref{thm:weakconvergence}] If the supports of the emprical root distributions of the $p_d$ an $q_d$ are uniformly bounded, then convergence in moments and weak convergence are equivalent, so in this case the theorem follows from Proposition \ref{prop:convinmoments}.
+\begin{proof}[Proof of Theorem \ref{thm:weakconvergence}] If the supports of the empirical root distributions of $p_d$ and $q_d$ are uniformly bounded, then convergence in moments and weak convergence are equivalent, so in this case the theorem follows from Proposition \ref{prop:convinmoments}.

 When the supports of the root distributions are not uniformly bounded one can define auxiliary sequences of \emph{truncated polynomials}, say $(\hat{p}_d)_{d=1}^\infty$ and $(\hat{q}_d)_{d=1}^\infty$, whose roots still converge in distribution to $\mu$ and $\nu$ respectively, but that now have uniformly bounded supports.
 After noting that, by the above paragraph, this implies that the root distributions of $(\hat{p}_d\boxtimes_d \hat{q}_d)_{d=1}^\infty$ converges weakly to $\mu\boxtimes \nu$, one can exploit that $\boxtimes_d$ preserves interlacing of polynomials to argue that the root distributions of $(p_d\boxtimes_d q_d)_{d=1}^\infty$ and $(\hat{p}_d\boxtimes_d \hat{q}_d)_{d=1}^\infty$ have the same weak limit.
 We refer the reader to Appendix \ref{sec:truncation} for the details on how this is done. \end{proof}